BIRMINGHAM MANUFACTURING ATTORNEYS

 The typical charge for manufacturing 2nd degree in Alabama involves those that are caught with the “precursor chemicals” required to manufacture methamphetamine, but do not have an operational lab.

 The Birmingham meth defense attorneys at Parkman White, LLP can help you if you or your loved one has been accused of UMCS.
-Call us today at 205-502-2000 for your free consultation.
+Call us today at 205-502-2000 for your consultation.